This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 You will improve your health and the health of others around you if you stop smoking.
 Your risk for heart and lung disease, cancer, stroke, heart attack, and vision problems will also decrease.
+Your adolescent can help prevent or stop harm to his or her brain or body.
+This will help him or her become a healthy adult.
 You can benefit from quitting no matter how long you have smoked.

 Prepare to stop smoking: